Love and Loathing at the DNC

 Most moving: Black people as our nation’s leaders right now.

 I’ll end with a quote from the CSL** national election prayer line I got this morning.
-I didn’t catch the man’s name, but seems apt.
+I didn’t catch the man’s name, but the quote seems apt.
 Some is paraphrased:

 WE are the imagineers of the beloved community.
 We can cheer with ecstasy for our politicians or jeer with disdain.